Scholarships and Fees

 - have an EU blue card in Finland

-In order to be exempted from tuition fees, the residence permit has to be valid at the start of the academic year (i.e. 1 August).
-To prove your citizenship or residency status, you are required to enclose a copy of your valid passport or national ID card where your citizenship is indicated, and a copy of your valid residence permit in Finland.
+In order to be exempted from tuition fees based on residence status, your residence permit has to be valid at the start of the academic year (i.e. 1 August).
+To prove your citizenship or residency status, you are required to enclose a copy of your valid passport or national ID card where your citizenship is indicated and a copy of your valid residence permit in Finland.

 The tuition fee covers educational expenses such as courses, academic supervision, exams, counselling and university support services such as student services, use of library services and use of IT services, in accordance with university regulations and policy concerning degree studies.

-The tuition fee does not cover personal study related costs such as study materials (books, computer, printers and such), any other costs that may be charged according to the university rules (e.g. casing of thesis) or national legislation, nor the compulsory membership fee of the Student Union.
+The tuition fee does not cover personal study related costs such as study materials (books, computer, printers and such), any other costs that may be charged according to the university rules or national legislation, nor the compulsory membership fee of the Student Union.

-Fee-paying students and students with Aalto tuition fee waiver who do not succeed in finishing their studies within the normative duration (three years in bachelor education and two years in master education) may have their tuition waived for one supplementary semester to complete the studies.
-This is on the condition that student’s studies have progressed and that a feasible plan has been drawn and approved by the School in question for the remaining semester.
-For general information on studies at Aalto please see section Studying at Aalto.
+Fee-paying students and students with Aalto tuition fee waiver who do not succeed in finishing their studies within the normative duration (three years in bachelor education and two years in master education) may have their tuition waived for one (1) supplementary semester to complete the studies.
+This is on the condition that the student’s studies have progressed and that a feasible plan has been drawn and approved by the School in question for the remaining semester.
+For general information on studies at Aalto, please see section Studying at Aalto.

-Tuition fee is paid per academic year in one installment.
-For newly admitted student the invoice is sent after acceptance of the study place.
+Tuition fee is paid in one installment per academic year.
+If you are a new student, the invoice is sent after you have accepted the offered study place.
 Payment is due 30 days after the invoice date.
 Payment is done through bank transfer.

-If you are granted an Aalto University scholarship, the amount awarded (50%) of the tuition fee will be deducted from your invoice.
+If you are an Aalto University scholarship student, the amount awarded (50%) of the tuition fee will be deducted from your invoice.
 If you have been awarded a 100% scholarship, you will not receive an invoice.

 You have a right to full refund (excluding possible bank-specific payment charges) of tuition fee paid to Aalto University: